grillazz/fastapi-redis/README.md

 [![license](https://img.shields.io/github/license/grillazz/fastapi-redis)](https://github.com/grillazz/fastapi-redis/blob/main/LICENSE)

 ### Project Description
-Purpose of this showcase project is integrate modenrs NoSQL backend Redis with Async Python Framework as API for
+Purpose of this showcase project is integrate modern NoSQL backend Redis with Async Python Framework as API for chemical compounds extended analyze with [RDKit](https://github.com/rdkit/rdkit) Library.

-Data set is comming from pub chem
+Data set coming from pub chem database and you can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19

-There is so mamy chem compud set but we all are noe in times where COVID-19 Pandemy is out there and we all want to knwo as much as possibile about cure... so that is my project background.
+Pydantic schema was created for PubChem Compounds.
+You can replace it with your own schema to accept other source of SMILES.

-Show power and robusteness of Redis with speed of FastAPI and funcinality of RDKit to deliver api which allow quicky analyze chem molecules.
+There is many chemical compound sets.
+Now we all in days when COVID-19 Pandemic is out there We all want to know as much as possible about best cure..., and it is my project background.

-For puprose of this hackatoon i added only two cases to load checm molecules to redis cache and to compare all moelcule which we alredy have with new one.
+Show power and robustness of Redis with speed of FastAPI and functionality of RDKit to deliver api which allow quick analyze chem molecules.

-This can be really quickly integrate with other projects with REST API and extended to deliver desired chem compound bakery.
+For puprose of Redis 2021 Hack-a-toon I added only two cases to load chem molecules to redis cache and to compare all molecules which we already have with new one.

-You can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19
+This can be really quickly integrate with other services via REST API and extended to deliver desired chem compound bakery.

 Project as whole is build on python asyncio including REST, Redis connection and transactions and unit tests.